 Based on Guiding Principles (Chapter II), this Code consists of two main components for engagement (Chapter III):

-a framework of aspirations (objectives and targets) Commonly agreed aspirational objectives and targets – where possible quantitative – have been identified, which will be tracked against overall progress made.
-These aspirations set a common vision, with indicative actions that operators can take – beyond legal obligations – to help contribute to the needed transition of food systems.
+For all actors, a framework of common aspirations (objectives and targets), supported by a range of indicative, individual actions that food business operators (companies), from very small to very large, can take to contribute in the transition towards sustainable food systems.
+Commonly agreed aspirational objectives and targets – where possible quantitative – have been identified, which will be tracked against overall progress made.
+These aspirations set a common vision, with indicative actions that operators can take – beyond legal obligations in force at the time of signing – to help contribute to the needed transition of food systems.
 They can be found in section 3.1.

-ambitious commitments by companies with measurable outcomes.
-Individual companies who are able to show leadership are invited to make tangible, relevant and measurable commitments which will be monitored in terms of progress made.
+For food business operators (companies) and/or other actors (e.g. associations) with frontrunner ambition, a framework for ambitious commitments with measurable outcomes.
+Individual companies and/or other actors (e.g. associations) who are able to show leadership are invited to make tangible, relevant and measurable commitments, which will be monitored in terms of progress made, in contribution to the common aspirations set out in this Code.
 See section 3.2 for more information.

 It is recognised that actions taken solely by operators in the middle part of the food chain cannot be sufficient for a transformation of food systems by themselves.
-Besides actions from other actors in – or related to – the food system (governments, civil society, other food chain operators and related suppliers), increased collaboration along the value chain and between private and public actors is essential to attain the aspirational objectives set out in the Code.
+Besides actions from other actors in – or related to – the food system (public authorities, civil society, other food chain operators and related suppliers, consumers), increased collaboration along the value chain and between private and public actors is essential to attain the aspirational objectives set out in the Code.
 In this regard, the Farm to Fork Strategy acknowledges the importance of enabling conditions to support, implement, facilitate and accelerate actions by all actors in food systems to become sustainable.
 More on this can be found in section 3.3.

 Scope

-This Code applies to its Signatories, which may be EU umbrella associations (including NGOs), food business operators and other actors in – or related to – food systems which can meaningfully support and/or contribute to the aspirational objectives set out in the Code.
+This Code applies to its Signatories, which may be EU associations, food business operators and other actors in – or related to – food systems which can meaningfully support and/or contribute to the aspirational objectives set out in the Code.
 The Code is applicable to all activities relating to the production, trade, processing, promotion, distribution and consumption of food.

 Adherence to this Code is voluntary and is complementary to compliance with existing legal obligations at EU and national level.